oornnery/icmpx/README.md

 - `examples/ping.py` — shortest path to send repeated ICMP echo requests
 - `examples/traceroute.py` — hop-by-hop discovery using the library API
-- `examples/tui.py` — Textual UI bundling Ping, MultiPing, Traceroute, and MTR views
+- `icmpx/demo.py` — Textual UI bundling Ping, MultiPing, Traceroute, and MTR views (run it via `uv run icmpx`)
 - `examples/mtr.py` — Rich-powered live table that mimics the `mtr` workflow

 Feel free to copy these scripts as starting points for your own automation or integrate the `Client` directly inside existing services.